WMAPernice/PyParseBio/README.md

 ```
 python -W ignore nd2tif.py datasets/input/11/ datasets/output_test/ -c 1 2 0 3 -z max_project -s 512 512 -d uint8 -w 6
 ```
 The following benchmark results of PyParseBio (PPB) against CellProfiler were created using the exact 11-multipoint ND2 file provided in the download link above, as well as another 43-multipoint ND2 file with the same dimensions.
-You can find the CellProfiler Pipeline and relevant scripts for running CellProfiler in headless mode in the benchmarks-folder of this repo.
+You can find the CellProfiler Pipeline and relevant scripts for running CellProfiler in headless mode in the PPB_benchmarks folder of this repo.

 ![PPB Benchmark vs CP](https://github.com/WMAPernice/PyParseBio/blob/master/PPB_Benchmark_v1.0.png)